 The Hike to Steelhead Falls

 I’ve been to this spot many times with Nicole and my family, mostly on hot summer days when we are looking to cool off in the water.
-It can get crowded on warm summer days, but don’t let that stop you its a tremendous Bend Excursion anytime.
-It can also be a perfect place for a quick dip after a hike in the surrounding area, for example after hiking at Smith Rock State Park.
+It can get crowded on warm summer days, but don’t let that stop you; it’s a tremendous Bend Excursion anytime.

 The falls area is a picturesque deep rock canyon that is classic Deschutes.
 Juniper trees and other pine scrubs add greenery, as do wildflowers and endless shades of colored rock.

-You’ll want to use caution once leaving the trail at the falls, as you’ll be basically free scaling the rocks and boulders in the canyon down to the river.
 But the fun continues as you search for the perfect perch for a picnic or just to hang out.
 Shade and sun options are both available.

 Even if you don’t plan to swim, exploring this small canyon, climbing the rocks, and checking out various viewpoints of the falls makes for a fun outing in itself.